yosuken/ccfind/README.md

 ## usage
 ```
-### ccfind ver 1.4.0 (2019-12-20) ###
+### ccfind ver 1.4.1 (2019-12-21) ###

 [description]
-ccfind - Circular Complete sequence FINDer.
+ccfind - Circular Complete genome FINDer.

-ccfind detects completion of nucleotide sequences with clues of terminal redundancy.
+ccfind is a general tool to detect circular complete genomes with clues of terminal redundancy.
-ccfind was originally intended for identification of complete virus genomes from metagenome assembly.
+ccfind was originally designed for identification of complete virus genomes from metagenome assembly.
 ccfind can be used for any contig/genome, but cutoff values should be carefully considered (see README).
+It should be noted that terminal redundancy (circularity) does not necessarily mean completion of the sequence.
+Partial genomes might be detected as circular contigs for some reasons (e.g., sequence repeats).

 [dependencies]
 - ssearch        -- Smith-Waterman alignment, included in FASTA program
                     (http://fasta.bioch.virginia.edu/fasta_www2/fasta_list2.shtml)
 - blastn         -- nucleotide blast, included in the BLAST+ program
                     (https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)
-- prodigal       -- a gene prediction tool, used to detect a well-arranged start position of a circular complete sequence (do not split ORF).
+- prodigal       -- a gene prediction tool, used to detect a well-arranged start position of a circular complete genome (do not split ORF).
                     (https://github.com/hyattpd/Prodigal)
 - ruby (ver >=2.0)